-We Close our Eyes and See a Flock of Birds
+We close our eyes and see a flock of birds

 2013. - Wooden construction, polystyrene panels, white LED-lights, micro-controller, bench.
 203 x 206 x 206 cm.

 Up to five visitors are invited to sit on a bench in the middle of the cylindrical room, in which the screen of numerous LED lights covers the wall, and to close their eyes.
 Lights are programmed to flicker and visitors are exposed to the flashing light, which gives rise to a dream-like visual experience of moving images behind their closed eyes.
-Within their minds they see a stream of images: birds flying, people passing by, circles and spirals swirling and whatever else they can imagine.
-Each person “constructs” his/ her very own “movie”, a possible reminiscence of something long forgotten.
+Within their minds they see a stream of images: birds flying, people passing by, circles and spirals swirling...
+Each person sees their very own “movie”, a possible reminiscence of something long forgotten.
 The subjective hallucinatory “movie” is enclosed in one’s mind and imperceptible to anyone else, yet the experience of seeing is shared.

-In conjunction with the conference event Eternity, a project by Hannah Hurtzig and Mobile Academy in Haus der Wissenschaft in Braunschweig, where the installation was exhibited, students of IAK, TU Braunschweig experienced the installation.
+In conjunction with the conference event Eternity, a project by Hannah Hurtzig / Mobile Academy in Haus der Wissenschaft in Braunschweig, where the installation was exhibited, students of IAK, TU Braunschweig experienced the installation.
 52 participants were asked to draw images of what they saw with their eyes closed and to describe their experiences.
 Visual experience ranged from simple dot patterns to complex events.